-The main causes for testicular pain are:
+The 7 most common causes of testicular pain are:

 2. Inguinal hernia

 An inguinal hernia is commonly diagnosed in children and young adults.
 It occurs when a portion of the intestine, or other abdominal tissue, bulges through a weakened area of the abdominal muscles.
 It can enter the scrotum and causing constant swelling and pain.
 The discomfort worsens when getting up, bending over, or lifting weights, for example.

 How to treat it: The only treatment available is inguinal hernia surgery, which allows for the portion of the intestine to be put back in the correct place.
 The abdominal muscles that are weakened are then reinforced.

 Inflammation of the epididymis, also known as epididymitis, can be caused by a bacterial or viral infection.
 Common symptoms include severe pain, swollen testicles, redness, and fever with chills.